-

 (6) Enjoin a party from listing the real property for sale, lease, or any other similar advertisement.

-(c) Upon being presented with an order duly issued by a court of competent jurisdiction of this State declaring that an instrument already recorded is false and void as a matter of law, the register of deeds or clerk of superior court that received the recording shall record and cross‑index the court's order finding the instrument to be false.
-The register of deeds or clerk of superior court may also conspicuously mark on the first page of the original record previously recorded the following statement: THE CLAIM ASSERTED IN THIS DOCUMENT IS FALSE AND IS NOT PROVIDED FOR BY THE GENERAL LAWS OF THIS STATE.
+(c) Upon being presented with an ex parte or a permanent order duly issued by a court of competent jurisdiction of this State declaring that a recorded instrument is false and void as a matter of law, the register of deeds that received the false recording shall record and cross‑index the order and shall, in addition to recording the court's order, also conspicuously mark on the first page of the previously recorded instrument the following statement: THE CLAIM ASSERTED IN THIS DOCUMENT IS FALSE AND IS NOT PROVIDED FOR BY THE GENERAL LAWS OF THIS STATE.
+An order presented for recording pursuant to this section shall be recorded and cross‑indexed by the register of deeds as a subsequent instrument under G.S.
+161‑14.1, and no fee authorized under G.S.
+161‑10, or otherwise, shall be charged.

-(d) In addition to any civil penalties provided for in this section, the presentation of an instrument for recording with a register of deeds or a clerk of superior court that is determined to be materially false, fictitious, or fraudulent shall constitute a violation of G.S.
+(d) In addition to any criminal penalties or other civil remedies provided by law, the presentation of an instrument for recording with a register of deeds that purports to be an instrument that is determined to be materially false, fictitious, or fraudulent shall constitute a violation of G.S.
 75‑1.1.

-(e) The Administrative Office of the Courts shall develop a form for the expedited relief filing established by this section and the clerk of superior court shall make the form available for a petitioner.
+SECTION 5.1.
+The Administrative Office of the Courts shall develop a form complaint for the fraudulent instrument procedure established by Section 4.1 of this act and have the form available on its website no later than October 1, 2025.
 In addition to the requirements set forth in this section, the form shall include clear language notifying the filing party that providing false information or statements is perjury pursuant to G.S.
 14‑209 and punishable as a Class F felony.

 § 47‑108.30.
 No presumption of priority for certain recorded instruments.

-A deed or conveyance of an interest in real property shall not have a presumption of priority based upon the time of registration and shall not constitute color of title if any of the following criteria are met:
+An instrument as defined in G.S.
+161‑32 shall not have a presumption of priority based upon the time of registration and shall not constitute constructive notice or color of title if any of the following apply:

-(2) The deed or conveyance does not contain a signature and acknowledgement of at least one record owner at the time the conveyance is made.
+(2) The instrument does not contain a signature and acknowledgement duly acknowledged before an officer authorized to perform acknowledgements as required for recording of at least one record owner at the time the conveyance is made.